priorelli/PACE/README.md

 The variable `phases` chooses the movement onset policy of the agent (`immediate`, `fixed`, or `dynamic`) as defined in the paper.

+The arm configuration is defined through the dictionary `joints`.
+The value `link` specifies the joint to which the new one is attached; `angle` encodes the starting value of the joint; `limit` defines the min and max angle limits.

 ## Required Libraries

 matplotlib==3.6.2